Canon G9 X vs M200

 Concerning battery life, the G9X gets 220 shots out of its NB-13L battery, while the M200 can take 315 images on a single charge of its LP-E12 power pack.
-The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.
+The power pack in the G9X can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 Any camera decision will naturally be influenced heavily by the price.
 The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The G9X was launched at a lower price than the M200, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The size of the imaging sensor is a crucial determinant of image quality.
 A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.